-The ultimate purpose of the research effort of which this report is a part is to propose standards for emergency-vehicle warning lights that will assure that lights meeting the standards will have a certain minimum level of conspicuity.
+The ultimate purpose of the research effort of which this report is a part is to propose standards for emergency vehicle warning lights that will assure that lights meeting the standards will have a certain minimum level of conspicuity.
 A relatively traditional approach to deriving such standards would be to test a variety of lights for conspicuity, and also to measure all the relevant physical values characterizing the outputs of the lights.
 From an analysis of such data, the hope is that those physical aspects of the light signal that affect conspicuity can be identified, and a function of all these variables derived such that it correlates highly with conspicuity.
-In other words, we would like to learn how to quantitatively describe and then predict conspicuity from a knowledge of the purely physical characteristics of a light.
+In other words, we would like to learn how to quantitatively describe and then predict conspicuity from a knowledge of the parely physical characteristics of a light.

 A standard for warning lights derived on the basis of physical measurements would be phrased in terms of permissible limits on each of the relevant variables.
-For example, the intensity would be required to be above some minimum level for conspicuity purposes, and below some maximum level for the purpose of preventing damage to the eyes of nearby observers.
+For example, it would be required that the intensity be above some minimum level for conspicuity purposes, and that the intensity (more properly, the luminance) be below some maximum level for the purpose of preventing excessive glare that would temporarily interfere with the vision of nearby drivers and pedestrians.
 Such a physical performance standard would similarly impose upper and/or lower limits on the flash rate, the flash duration, and other instrumentally measurable aspects of the output of the light units.
-In former times, these physical requirements might have been translated into specific restrictions on hardware; that is, detailed specifications of light sources, lenses, domes, circuitry, mounting brackets, etc. Today it is becoming increasingly accepted that performance standards -indicating the functions that the device must perform, but not how the performance is to be achieved -- are desirable because such standards encourage the continuing development of new technology.
-A complete physical performance standard for warning lights might include not only limiting values for the basic parameters of the light signal, but also minimum requirements for the service life of the device -- of whatever kind -- and for its ability to function under adverse environmental conditions, such as temperature and humidity extremes, precipitation, and perhaps the presence of atmospheric pollutants such as dust, sand, and salt.
+In former times, these physical requirements might have been translated into specific restrictions on hardware; that is, detailed specifications of light sources, lenses, domes, circuitry, mounting brackets, etc. Today it is becoming increasingly accepted that performance standards, which prescribe the functions that the device must perform, but not how the performance is to be achieved, are desirable because such standards encourage the continuing development of new technology.
+A complete physical performance standard for warning lights might include not only limiting values for the basic parameters of the light signal, but also minimum requirements for the service life of the device-of whatever kind-and for its ability to function under adverse environmental conditions, such as temperature and humidity extremes, precipitation, and perhaps the presence of atmospheric pollutants such as dust, sand, and salt.

-A still more performance-oriented approach to writing a standard for signal lights is possible, and, from some points of view, preferable.
+Perceptual Performance Standard.
+A still more performance-oriented approach to writing a standard for signal lights is possible but, as will be seen, it has some definite disadvantages.
 This is the specification of a perceptual performance standard, in which we indicate the ultimate function we expect the light units to perform, and how well we demand that the units perform this function.
-The physical means used to achieve the required level of performance are not mentioned in such a standard; any configuration of lights that meets the behavioral criterion is acceptable.
-The primary function we are interested in having the lights perform is, of course, attracting attention; more specifically, being conspicuous when seen away from the direct line of gaze -- that is, in peripheral vision.
-A highly simplified example of how a perceptual performance standard for warning lights might be phrased is as follows:
+The physical means used to achieve the required level of performance are not mentioned in such a standard; any configuration of lights that meets the behavorial criterion is acceptable.
+The primary function we are interested in having the lights perform is, of course, attracting attention; more specifically, being conspicuous when seen away from the direct line of gaze-that is, in peripheral vision.
+In a signal system in which different colors have different meanings, it is necessary that the observer of the signal not only notice it, but also identify it as a signal and recognize its color.
+However, it can be presumed that a signal bright enough to attract attention in the visual periphery under distracting conditions will be recognizable in color as soon as the alerted observer looks directly at it.
+A highly simplified example of how the key part of a perceptual performance standard for warning lights might be phrased is as follows: